 - 3. The current law on consent for the use of bodies and relevant materials is set out in the Human Tissue Act 2004.
 The 2004 Act authorises certain activities, including the removal and use of organs and tissues, for a number of purposes that are set out in Schedule 1 to that Act.
 One of these is use for the purpose of transplantation.
 The current position, as set out in the 2004 Act, is that "appropriate consent" is required for the use of organs and tissues for the purposes listed in the Schedule.
 The meaning of appropriate consent differs depending on whether the relevant material is obtained from an adult or child, but the overarching principle is that the consent must be given expressly. - 4.
 The purpose of the Bill is to change the way in which consent is to be given to organ and tissue donation in Wales, for the purposes of transplantation.
 The Bill provides that, in the absence of express provision in relation to consent, consent will be deemed to have been given in most cases.
 This means that, after death, a person's consent will be deemed to have been given unless they had expressed a wish for or against donation.
-However, deemed consent does not apply to the under 18s, people who have not lived in Wales for at least 6 months before they died, and people who lack capacity to understand that consent could be deemed in the absence of express action being taken.
+However, deemed consent does not apply to the under 18s, people who have not lived in Wales for at least 12 months before they died, and people who lack capacity to understand that consent could be deemed in the absence of express action being taken.
 In addition, in practice people who cannot be identified or whose next of kin cannot be found will not be subject to deemed consent. - 5.
 The Bill therefore creates a default position which provides that consent is given and it is up to individuals to opt out if they object.
-However, deemed consent can be overturned where evidence is provided by a relative or friend of long standing that the deceased would not have consented to their organs and tissues being donated for the purpose of transplantation.
+However, deemed consent can be overturned where a relative or friend of long standing objects on the basis they knew that the deceased would not have consented to their organs and tissues being donated for the purpose of transplantation.
 This is what is often referred to as a "soft opt-out system" for organ and tissue donation.
 The notion of "appropriate consent" from the 2004 Act is therefore replaced by two concepts,

-- "express consent" (which replicates, with one exception, "appropriate consent") and deemed consent. - 6.
+- "express consent", (which replicates "appropriate consent") and "deemed consent". - 6.
 For those people to whom deemed consent will not apply, the Bill captures the meaning of the concept of appropriate consent as set out in the Human Tissue Act 2004.
 This means the status quo will remain for a person who dies in Wales but who is not subject to deemed consent.
-In summary, therefore, with the exception of deemed consent applying in Wales, and a modification to the status of a nominated representative (explained further below), the systems in England and Wales remain the same.
+In summary, therefore, with the exception of deemed consent applying in Wales, the systems in England and Wales remain the same.